BromarBalkis/THEBIG5-SOEN341_Project_W26/SOEN341 PROJECT BIG5/README.md

 ## Technologies Used
 The frontend of the application is developed using **HTML, CSS, and plain JavaScript**, rendered through **Django templates**.
 This approach allows for a clear separation between frontend presentation and backend logic while keeping the system simple and maintainable.

-The backend is developed using **Django (Python)**, which supports rapid development and provides built-in tools for user authentication and data management.
+The backend is developed using **Node JS (Javascript)**, which supports rapid development and provides built-in tools for user authentication and data management.

 ---